alvinng4/Gravity-Simulator/README.md

 ### Image scale
 All the images of the gravitational objects are scaled by some factors for better visibility.
 You can change the scale by the following commands:
 ```
-python3 gravity_sim -i <sun_img_scale> <obj_img_scale>
+python3 gravity_sim -i <star_img_scale> <planet_img_scale>
 ```
 You may change the parameters altogether.
-The following command can be used to set a resolution of 2560 x 1440, sun image scale of 10 and object image scale of 30.
+The following command can be used to set a resolution of 2560 x 1440, star image scale of 10 and planet image scale of 30.
 ```
 python3 gravity_sim -r 2560 1440 -i 10 30
 ```